I get asked this question quite often and the answer is almost always a resounding, yes. There are always caveats to everything however.

 400Ah Bank Just 0.1A To Maintain 14.4V!

 PHOTO: In this photo I have two Trojan L16 6V batteries wired in series for a 12V 400Ah bank.
-The charger is set for 14.4V and the batteries were allowed to become chock full.
-Once chock full, like an unregulated solar panel can do, all this bank needed, in order to not over-shoot 14.4V, was just 0.1A of charge current.
+The charger, as shown, is set for 14.4V and the batteries were allowed to become full, by holding 14.4V longer that one should.
+Once full, like an unregulated solar panel can do, the power supply/chargers accepted current at 14.4V was just 0.1A.
+In other-words all this bank needed, in order to not over-shoot 14.4V, was just 0.1A of charge current.
+If your solar panel can produce more than 0.1A, as can be seen here, you can over-charge even a massive 400Ah bank such as these Trojan L-16’s..

 In the video below I have two well used group 27 batteries, in parallel, consisting of 160 Ah’s at the 20 hour rate (when new).
 The batteries had been recently equalized, specific gravity checked and impedance tested.
 They were in decent health for their age.